dell/terraform-provider-redfish/docs/index.md

 ### Optional

-- `password` (String) Default value.
-This field is the password related to the user given
+- `password` (String, Sensitive) This field is the password related to the user given
-- `user` (String) Default value.
-This field is the user to login against the redfish API
+- `user` (String) This field is the user to login against the redfish API